mplanasgit/Ironhack-Final-Project/README.md

 <img src="./images/seasonality_index_map.jpg" width="370"/> <img src="./images/Balkan_Peninsula.png" width="370"/>

-The Balkans accumulate most of Europe's power plants and household do depend on carbon, which seems to be reflected in the stationality index.
+The Balkans accumulate most of Europe's power plants and households do depend on carbon, which seems to be reflected in the seasonality index.

 ![balkans_news](./images/balkans_pollution_news.jpg)